EB-5 Filing Fees in 2026: Complete Cost Breakdown

 - Potential new biometric fees or fee restructuring

-These are proposals and not yet finalized.
+These are proposals, not finalized rules.
 Fee increases typically come with public comment periods and advance notice.
-When USCIS announces fee changes, they typically take effect 30-60 days after the announcement.
+When USCIS announces fee changes, they usually take effect 30 to 60 days after the announcement.

-If you're planning your EB-5 petition, filing sooner rather than later locks in current fees.
-Waiting six months could mean higher fees, especially if your petition timing is flexible.
+Our read: if you are planning an EB-5 petition, filing sooner rather than later locks in current fees.
+Waiting six months could mean higher fees, particularly if your petition timing is flexible.

 Using the USCIS fee calculator#

-The most reliable way to verify current fees is the USCIS Fee Calculator, available on uscis.gov.
-This online tool allows you to select your specific form (I-526E, I-485, I-829) and immediately see current fees, any applicable reductions or waivers, and filing instructions.
+The most reliable way to verify current fees is the USCIS Fee Calculator at uscis.gov/fee-calculator [2].
+The online tool lets you select a specific form (I-526E, I-485, I-829) and immediately see current fees, any applicable reductions or waivers, and filing instructions.

-The USCIS Fee Calculator is updated whenever fees change, so checking it before you file ensures you're paying the correct amount.
-Regional centers and immigration attorneys also have access to this calculator and should confirm current fees before your petition is submitted.
+The USCIS Fee Calculator updates whenever fees change, so checking it before filing ensures you pay the correct amount.
+Regional centers and immigration attorneys also have access to the calculator and should confirm current fees before submission.

 Fee payment methods#

-Check or Money Order - You can include a check or money order with your mailed petition.
+Check or Money Order.
+Include a check or money order with the mailed petition.
 Make payments payable to "USCIS."

-Regional Center Submission - Many regional centers collect fees directly from investors and submit payments along with the petition.
-This is convenient but ensure you understand exactly which fees you're paying.
+Regional Center Submission.
+Many regional centers collect fees directly from investors and submit payments with the petition.
+Convenient, provided you understand exactly which fees you are paying.

-Attorney Handling - Your immigration attorney may collect fees and submit them on your behalf as part of their service.
+Attorney Handling.
+Your immigration attorney may collect fees and submit them on your behalf as part of the service.

-Always get a receipt showing your payment was received.
-USCIS will send you a receipt notice after your petition is filed, confirming that all fees were received and your petition was accepted for processing.
+Always get a receipt showing payment was received.
+USCIS will send a receipt notice after the petition is filed, confirming that all fees were received and the petition was accepted for processing.

 What fees do not cover#

 Knowing what USCIS fees do not cover helps you budget realistically.
-The filing fees pay for USCIS's processing costs but do not include:
+Filing fees pay for USCIS processing costs but do not include:

-- Regional center investment management fees (typically 1-2% annually)
+- Regional center investment management fees (typically 1 to 2 percent annually)

 - Project development or promotional costs